-NZICA continued monitoring and oversight of its licensed auditors and registered audit firms during the review period, updating its risk assessments and risk register, and performing a number of monitoring procedures including practice reviews, and reviews of financial statements of FMC reporting entities.
-NZICA undertook enquiries in response to these reviews, as well as any referrals it received, including from the FMA.
-To further support NZICA's risk assessments and ongoing monitoring, the FMA shares its audit quality review reports and findings following each review cycle of registered audit firms.
+NZICA continued monitoring and oversight of its licensed auditors and registered audit firms during the review period, updating its risk assessments and risk register, and performing a number of monitoring procedures.

 We reviewed changes to NZICA's systems, policies and procedures for monitoring domestic licensed auditors and registered audit firms.
 We reviewed NZICA's risk assessments and risk register, and the outcomes of various reviews and enquiries, to assess the adequacy and effectiveness of monitoring work.